 These guidelines apply to the front yard landscape design for single-family housing types.
 Landscaping shall be installed prior to occupancy.
-Refer to Appendix E: Valley's Edge Oak Woodland Mitigation and Management Plan for direction on oak tree protection.
+Refer to Appendix E: Valley's Edge Tree Preservation Program for direction on oak tree protection.

 - a.
 Landscaping for the front yards should be designed to visually integrate the adjacent public realm landscape.
 Plant types shall be selected following the Design Guidelines with common plant types relating to the natural surroundings. - b.
 Landscaping must comply with the California Department of Water Resources MWELO.
-All plans should be required to be prepared by a California licensed landscape architect. https://water.ca.gov/Programs/ Water-Use-And-Efficiency/Urban-Water-Use-Efficiency/Model-Water-Efficient-Landscape-Ordinance - c.
-Utilize regionally sourced or manufactured landscape construction materials, such as lumber, soil amendments, mulches, pavers, trees, shrubs, groundcover and quarried gravel/cobbles/rocks or other hardscape.
+All plans should be required to be prepared by a California licensed landscape architect. https://water.ca.gov/Programs/Water-Use-And-Efficiency/Urban-Water-Use-Efficiency/Model-Water-Efficient-Landscape-Ordinance - c.
+Utilize regionally sourced or manufactured landscape construction materials, such as lumber, soil amendments, mulches, pavers, trees, shrubs, groundcover and quarried gravel/cobbles/rocks or other hardscape. - d.
+Utilize recycled landscape material and renewable material where possible, e.g., steel header boards, locally produced wood chip mulch, recycled glass, and rubber in asphalt pavement, etc. - e.
+Plant type and locations should provide summer shade and allow for winter solar gain. - f.
+Ensure plants are utilized from the plant palette in Appendix B and adapted and made suitable to the local climate. - g.
+Group plants with similar water requirements to allow for better irrigation precision.
+Drought-tolerant plants should be utilized to conserve water. - h.
+Apply climate appropriate native or introduced native California species in plantings.
+Select plantings appropriate for Sunset Zone 9A. - i.
+Minimize use of hedges and shrubs requiring regular pruning and formal shaping. - j.
+Provide landscaping that is harmonious with the chosen architectural style of a home, building, or development and respects the character-defining natural landscape elements of the lot and adjacent neighborhood. - k.
+Locate structures as to avoid existing trees and their root systems, whether on or adjacent to the project site.
+See Appendix E: Valley's Edge Tree Preservation Program - I. Minimize removal or degradation of natural features.
+Natural features include mature trees and other landscape materials, such as hedges, tall shrubs, rock outcroppings, rock walls, swales, and drainage courses.